Questions to Consider When Choosing a Chiropractor

 - Are you comfortable with all phases of the process, including consultation, examination, treatment, and follow-up?

-- Does the doctor provide informed consent for treatments?
+- Does the DC provide informed consent for treatments?

-- Does the doctor have consultative relationships with other doctors in the area of other professions?
+- Does the chiropractor have consultative relationships with other doctors locally and/or in the area of other chiropractic and/or medical professions?

-- Does the doctor follow up-to-date best practices from http://www.CCGPP.org?
+- Does the DC follow up-to-date best practices from the Council on Chiropractic Guidelines and Practice Parameters (CCGPP) at www.clinicalcompass.org?

-- Is the doctor’s goal to discharge the patient or to get them on lifetime “maintenance?”
+- Is the chiropractor’s goal to discharge the patient or to get them on lifetime “maintenance?”

-- Does the doctor try to sign you up for pre-paid treatment plans or recommend long-term care?
+- Did the DC try to sign you up for pre-paid treatment plans or recommend long-term chiropractic care?

-- Are the office staff pleasant and helpful if you have a question?
+- Is the office staff pleasant and helpful if you have a question?